-You’ll tell the court about your assets, debt, income, and expenses, and your debt type by transferring totals from your other schedules to the Summary of Your Assets and Liabilities and Certain Statistical Information form.
+You'll tell the court about your assets, debt, income, expenses, and debt type by transferring totals from your other schedules to the Summary of Your Assets and Liabilities and Certain Statistical Information form.

 You'll have other forms to fill out, as well.
 For instance, you'll need to complete means test forms in Chapter 7 bankruptcy for qualification purposes.

 Also, you'll use the Statement of Intention for Individuals Filing Under Chapter 7 form to declare whether you intend to keep property you're still paying for, such as a home or car, or whether you'll return it to the lender.
 Find out more about secured debts in Chapter 7 bankruptcy.

 For complete lists, see Forms You Must File in Chapter 7 Bankruptcy or Forms You Must File in Chapter 13 Bankruptcy.

 You can download fillable versions of the official bankruptcy forms on the U.S. Trustee's website.
 Also, many bankruptcy courts require filers to use local forms, such as a local Chapter 13 plan form.
 Visit your local court's website for information.
 You can find it using the Federal Court Finder tool.

 Did you know Nolo has been making the law easy for over fifty years?
 It's true—and we want to make sure you find what you need.
 Below you'll find more articles explaining how bankruptcy works.
 And don't forget that our bankruptcy homepage is the best place to start if you have other questions!